Qmungo247/osTicket-Prerequisites-and-Installation/README.md

 Open Heidi SQL
 Create a new session, username & password- root/root Connect to the session
-Create a database called “osTicket”
+Create a new database called “osTicket”